 Net realized gains and losses totaled \$12 million, \$187 million, and \$7 million for the years ended December 31, 2013, 2012, and 2011, respectively.
 The net realized gain for the year ended December 31, 2013 includes an \$11 million gain on the sale of FIS stock, a \$10 million gain on individually insignificant portfolio sales, a \$5 million net gain on sales of preferred stock, and a \$3 million gain on the settlement of a mortgage loan at J. Alexander's.
 These gains were offset by a \$3 million loss on the structured notes, \$4 million in title plant impairments, a \$3 million loss on debt extinguishment at Remy, and \$7 million in other individually immaterial impairments and net losses.
-The net realized gain for the year ended December 31, 2012 includes a \$73 million gain on the consolidation of ABRH and O'Charley's, a \$48 million bargain purchase gain on the acquisition of O'Charley's, a \$78 million gain on the consolidation of Remy, and \$16 million in net gains from the sale of other various investments and assets, offset by a \$6 million impairment on land held at our majority-owned affiliate Cascade Timberlands, a \$6 million loss on the early extinguishment of our 5.25% bonds, \$3 million impairment charges on investments determined to be other-than-temporarily impaired and a \$13 million net gains on various investments and other assets, offset by a \$4 million decrease in the value of our structured notes and \$17 million in impairment charges on investments determined to be other-than-temporarily impaired.
+The net realized gain for the year ended December 31, 2012 includes a \$73 million gain on the consolidation of ABRH and O'Charley's, a \$48 million bargain purchase gain on the acquisition of O'Charley's, a \$78 million gain on the consolidation of Remy, and \$16 million in net gains from the sale of other various investments and assets, offset by a \$6 million impairment on land held at our majority-owned affiliate Cascade Timberlands, a \$6 million loss on the early extinguishment of our 5.25% bonds, \$3 million impairment charges on investments determined to be other-than-temporarily impaired and a \$13 million impairment for title plants no longer in use.
+The net realized gain for the year ended December 31, 2011 includes \$28 million net gains on various investments and other assets, offset by a \$4 million decrease in the value of our structured notes and \$17 million in impairment charges on investments determined to be other-than-temporarily impaired.

-Expenses.
+Expenses